waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategic Lessons
 - Before committing to a long path, I must verify my assumptions about the traversability of all tiles along the way.
 Trying to force a path through a tile that seems impassable based on its type or my prior observations is inefficient.

+# New Discoveries (Turn 207)
+- **CUT_TREE**: An impassable tree that likely requires the HM move Cut to remove.
+- **LEDGE_HOP_LEFT**: A one-way traversable tile.
+Can only be entered from the right, moving left.
+Impassable from other directions.

+# New Lessons Learned (Turn 207)
+- Not all NPCs who block a path are trainers.
+If interaction leads to looped dialogue instead of a battle, they are likely a non-battling NPC and I should move on.
+- Custom tools are only as good as the data they are built on.
+I must immediately refine any tool that produces an incorrect result based on new in-game observations.